 Samsung calls the zoom functionality in the S20 Ultra "Space Zoom" and it enables up to 100x digital zoom.
 The periscope lens itself uses a folded 4x telephoto lens combined with a 48-megapixel sensor, which can swap between 4x and 10x zoom.
 Samsung's zoom feature is technically a hybrid option because it uses some sensor cropping for the 10x zoom.

 The 100x zoom capability uses digital zooming technology that we thought worked quite well up to 30x, but is not particularly useful at 100x.
 Apple, like Samsung, could combine digital zoom with optical zoom for a similar effect.

-So far, periscope zoom lenses in smartphones that are truly 10x don't seem to be available, but the technology is certainly on the verge of launching, and Huawei's rumored P40 Pro may be the first with 10x optical zoom.
-The technology should be even more advanced by the time Apple is ready to build it into a smartphone in 2022.
+So far, periscope zoom lenses in smartphones that are truly 10x are available in limited quantities, but the technology is certainly on the verge of expanding and should be even more advanced by the time Apple is ready to build it into a smartphone in 2022.